-Necessity and Reasonableness of Transaction As in some period, several vessels are arriving A5 Terminal at the same time, resulting in long waiting time for docking at A5 Terminal for loading/ discharging.
-Thus, in order to make the process convenient for shipping lines and reduce waiting time, the Company arranges for some shipping lines to dock their vessels at C0 Terminal.
-The Company sends its personnel to be consultants for LRT in managing C0 Terminal's Ro/Ro services for customers' convenience under a 6-month contract of July 1st, 2013 to December 31st, 2013.
-Audit Committee considered and had an opinion that this transaction is reasonable.
-As LRT needed to hand on a letter of guarantee to the Port Authority of Thailand ("PAT") in order to be used as a guarantee for the nvestments in management and operations of CO Terminal, the Company-as one of the shareholders-needs to be a joint-guarantor against this letter of guarantee.
+Name and Relation Type of Transaction Fiscal Year Ended December 31 st , 2014 (Million Baht) Necessity and Reasonableness of Transaction The Company guarantees against LRT's letter of guarantee issued by a financial institution.
+The Company then charges LRT a service fee at a rate of 0.2 percent of THB 12.18 million guarantee line.
+Guarantee Line 12.18 As LRT needed to hand on a letter of guarantee to the Port Authority of Thailand ("PAT") in order to be used as a guarantee for the investments in management and operations of CO Terminal, the Company-as one of the shareholders-needs to be a joint-guarantor against this letter of guarantee.
 In addition, the Company guarantees this letter of guarantee only at a proportion of the Company's shareholding in LRT.
 The Company also charges LRT a service fee at a rate of 0.2 percent of THB 12.18 million guarantee line which is also the same rate as NYK Group charges to LRT.
 Audit Committee considered and had an opinion that this transaction is reasonable.
-Fiscal Year Ended December 31, 2013 (Million Baht) 4.44 Guarantee Line 12.18 0.02 Type of Transaction The Company charges consultancy fee of C0 Terminal management.
-The Company guarantees against LRT's letter of guarantee issued by a financial institution.
-The Company then charges LRT a service fee at a rate of 0.2 percent of THB 12.18 million guarantee line.
-Name and Relation

-Name and Relation Type of Transaction Fiscal Year Ended December 31, 2013 (Million Baht) Necessity and Reasonableness of Transaction The Company uses LRT's terminal area to park fire trucks.
-0.002 LRT charges the Company a service fee for the use of LRT's area of 4,565 square meters as a parking area for fire trucks as the Company's supporting area Zone 13G-formerly used as a parking area for fire trucks-is currently under construction to be used as a warehouse which the Company believes will generate worthwhile return considering the investments and fire trucks parking service fees paid to LRT.
-To use the aforementioned LRT's parking area, the Company and LRT have made a one-year agreement for the period of June 20th, 2013 to June 19th, 2014 with total monthly fee of THB 273,900 or THB 60 per square meter per month.
-This rate is lower than the fee LRT charged others for using the area service.
+Income from guarantee service fees to LRT 0.024 The Company uses LRT's terminal area to park fire trucks.
+1.4.1 parking area.
+The Company a service fee for the use of LRT's area as parking area.
+The Company and LRT have made a one-year agreement for the period of June 20th, 2013 to June 19th, 2014 with total monthly fee of THB 273,900, which is lower than the fee LRT charged others for using the area service.
+However, in the present the Company has available areas of 12 Rais and already moved the trucks in since June 2014.
 Audit Committee considered and had an opinion that this transaction is reasonable.